Using complex gestures in a SwiftUI ScrollView

 }

-Since button styles don’t interfere with scrolling (that would have made the entire approach unusable…much like not being able to use gestures in a scroll view), perhaps this is the hack we’ve been looking for?
+Since button styles don’t interfere with scrolling (that would have made the entire approach unusable, since it’s a universal tool), perhaps this is the hack we’ve been looking for?

-Perhaps we can use a button style to work around the scroll view limitations and use it to detect presses and releases, without having to use a drag gesture?
-Let’s find out!
+Perhaps we can use a ButtonStyle to work around the scroll view limitations and use it to detect presses and releases, without having to use a drag gesture?

 Building a scroll view gesture button

-When creating this button style-based approach, I want it to be able to detect the following gestures:
+When creating a style-based approach, I want it to be able to detect the following gestures:

 • Presses